OrcaSlicer – CrashSlicer feature branch

 - Alt unit display In Review PR Pending

-- Slice settings history In Progress
+- Slice settings history In Review

 - Animated print status In Review